America's Next Top Model season 12: Premise

-The first half of the cycle took place in New York City; the prior season was located in Los Angeles.
+The first half of the cycle took place in New York City; the prior Cycle was located in Los Angeles.
 The international destination for this cycle was São Paulo, Brazil, the show's first and only visit to South America.

-The number of girls was reduced to thirteen for the first time since Cycle 9, after being maintained at fourteen in the last two cycles.
+The number of contestants was reduced to thirteen for the first time since Cycle 9, after being maintained at fourteen in the last two cycles.
 This was the last time Paulina Porizkova participated as judge.

-It was the first season that the last contestant to be eliminated has no first call-out.
+It was the first cycle that the last contestant (Aminat Ayinde) to be eliminated has no first call-out.

-The winner was 20-year-old Teyona Anderson from New Jersey, with Allison Harvard placing as the runner up.
+The winner was 20-year-old Teyona Anderson from New Jersey, with 20-year-old Allison Harvard placing as the runner up.
 This season averaged 4.35 million viewers per episode.